joxeankoret/cosa-nostra/README.md

 Cosa Nostra is an open source software clustering toolkit with a focus on malware analysis.
 It can create phylogenetic trees of binary malware samples that are structurally similar.
 It was initially released during SyScan360 Shanghai (2016).

+I basically maintain it since 2016 for my one and only user, who happens to be a friend...
+Well.

 # Getting started

 ## Required 3rd party tools